Poggecci/INSO-GH-API-QUERY/README.md

 1. On the main branch of your repository, create a file named `gh_metrics_config.json`.
 2. Populate the .json file with the following fields: (An example can be found in the `exampleActionsConfig.json` file in this repo)

-- `projectName` : Name of the Github Project associated with your repository
+- `projectName` : Name of the Github Project associated with your repository. **Must** also be the name of the team on Github (case-sensitive).
-- `managers` : a list of the GitHub logins (usernames) that belong to the managers
+- `managers` : a list of the GitHub logins (usernames) that belong to the managers (case-sensitive).
-- `milestoneName` : name of the current milestone
+- `milestoneName` : name of the current milestone (case-sensitive).
 - `projectedMilestoneGroupGrade` which specifies the maximum grade achievable for this milestone, determined by the professor based on the team's overall performance (what they promised vs delivered, etc.).
+Defaults to `100.0`.
 - `milestoneStartDate` : start date of the current milestone in the format YYYY-MM-DD
 - `milestoneEndDate` : end date of the current milestone in the format YYYY-MM-DD
-- `lectureTopicTaskQuota` : number of lecture topic tasks expected to be completed by each developer this milestone
+- `lectureTopicTaskQuota` : number of lecture topic tasks expected to be completed by each developer this milestone.
+Defaults to `0`
+- `countOpenIssues` : boolean flag to determine if open issues should be included in the score calculation.
+Useful when trying to estimate how the developer points will look like by the end of a milestone.
+Defaults to `false`.

 3. If working locally, push the changes onto the remote such that they are visible on the main branch from the Github page for the repository